pab96/27_Remote-Environment-Controller-for-Experiments-in-Extreme-Environments/README.md

 * MCP3008 DOUT to Raspberry Pi pin 23
 * MCP3008 DIN to Raspberry Pi pin 24
 * MCP3008 CS/SHDN to Raspberry Pi pin 25
-CHannel 0-7 will then read voltages from 0...3.3V and give a signal 0...1023 accordingly
+Channel 0-7 will then read voltages from 0...3.3V and give a signal 0...1023 accordingly.

+## Processor
+We want to be able to possibly track a large number of sensors, take pictures and access a wifi.
+Doing this with an arduino will require quite a few boards and thus we decided to use an rasperry pi as the central processing unit.
+This comes at the disadvantage that a pi requires quite a lot of power, however we will overcome this by only switchen the pi on for limited periods.
+First of all set up your pi.
+If you have never done this follow this quide: https://www.raspberrypi.org/app/uploads/2012/04/quick-start-guide-v2_1.pdf